camauger/seigneurie/wp-content/plugins/woocommerce-exporter/readme.txt

 Screen-loads of filters and options are available to customise each export type, with native export integration of 110+ WooCommerce Plugins.

-Store Exporter is the original WooCommerce export Plugin since 2012 and is trusted by 20,000+ active stores.
-Store Exporter for WooCommerce is supported by an active community of store owners and developers providing continual feature suggestions and feedback.
+Supported since 2012 Store Exporter for WooCommerce is maintained by an active community of store owners and developers providing feature suggestions and feedback.

-This advanced export Plugin maintains compatibility with the latest WooCommerce releases through regular Plugin updates, we also proudly maintain compatibility with legacy releases of WooCommerce.
+This advanced WooCommerce export Plugin maintains compatibility with the latest WooCommerce releases through regular Plugin updates, we also proudly maintain compatibility with legacy releases of WooCommerce.

 = WooCommerce export types =